vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 been for the alarm, I would likely have stayed in bed about 10-15 minutes more).
 This is about 9.5 hours of sleep, which likely makes up a large portion of the reduced sleep.

+## 2025-01-27 to 2025-01-28: 3:42 AM to 11:39 AM

+This was a case where I somewhat deliberately stayed up late because I really wanted to finish some travel planning work that I had not been able to get enough of a continuous stretch of time for during the day (due to things being busy with work and a heavy cyclic personal chores load).
+The work stretched a little longer than ideal, but it was within my range of expectations.
+I also did this knowing that I did not have any obligation to wake up early the next day.

+I went to sleep around 3:42 AM and updated my alarms to wake me up at 11:30 AM and 11:45 AM.
+My sleep pattern seemed close to normal, just shifted a few hours.
+I was semi-awake at the time of the first alarm at 11:30 AM, and got out of bed at 11:39 AM.

+For comparison, these days, I typically go to sleep some time between 12:30 AM and 1:30 AM (and almost always between 12 AM and 2 AM) and wake up some time between 9 AM and 11 AM.

+Overall, the duration of sleep was close to typical (almost 8 hours).
+The quality was also typical, maybe a bit better because there was better temperature minimum alignment with the environment.

+One concern with this late-shifted sleep is missing out on some of the timing-specific early phases of sleep (where the circadian rhythm is based on typical sleep time rather than when I actually sleep) so I shouldn't sleep much later than my usual time too often.
+Of course, this wouldn't be a concern if I always slept this late, but that's not an option due to the other concern below.

+The other concern is social obligations, including meetings and alerts related to the day job as well as things happening in the physical environment (house and building repairs), some of which may not be announced in advance.
+There is a general expectation of being awake after 9 AM or at least by 10 AM.

+The conclusion is that while this is fine to do once in a while, my goal should be to pull back to a normal sleep schedule, skipping daily activities on the next day if necessary to achieve that.